GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Various studies indicate that the optimal team size is between 2 and 5, with 3 being the mode.
-With more than 5 team members, team management begins to dominate the work.
+> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
 >
-> ~ *Daniel T. Barry*
+> ~ *Lawrence Flon*

 ---
 ## 🏎 Quick Facts